Core Theme 1: Sustainable Food Security Under Climate Change

 Full title: Fostering the Adaptation of Existing and Emerging Technologies’

 Date: November 2017

 Precision agriculture requires co-creation in networks

-Exploratory workshop with farmers’ representatives and policymakers
+Exploratory workshop with farmers’ representatives and policy makers

-Some forty European experts from different disciplines and organisations, including ministries, farmers’ representatives and donors, gathered to discuss potentials of (emerging) technologies, and barriers which hinder the uptake by farmers.
+About forty European experts from different disciplines and organisations, including ministries, farmers’ representatives and donors, gathered to discuss potentials of (emerging) technologies, and barriers which hinder the uptake by farmers.
 The potential of Precision Agriculture was seen as huge, ranging from automatic monitoring of soil characteristics and (micro)climates, to early-warning systems for pests and droughts and computer controlled stables and animals.
 But how to foster adoption by farmers and society?

 According to the participants, more involvement of stakeholders in the development, fine-tuning and adaptation of the sensors, robots, models and databanks is needed.
 FACCE-JPI should therefore consider to initiate a multi-stakeholder network to establish a mutual learning and co-creation environment.
 This network could also support FACCE-JPI in advising policy makers on relevant subjects.
 Other recommendations include elaborating a road-map for technology adaptation, and collecting success and failure stories to learn from.